gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Sometimes, but they make jokes about each other too, so I don't mind."
 They walked the rest of the way back to the village in silence beneath branches that jostled each other in the rising wind.
-The storm that Aft had seen the lightnings knitting was on its way.
+The storm that Aft had seen was on its way.

 *Behind them,
 the tralpa's prized satchel hung precariously from a slender branch.